\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Semi-absolute version of the Grothendieck conjecture over rings of S -integers

 In this subsection, we introduce several basic properties that are used repeatedly in the rest of this section.
-First, we show the separatedness property for inertia subgroups of $\Delta_{\mathcal{X}/\mathcal{O}_{K,S}}^{\mathbb{L}}$.
-Similar results on the separatedness property can be found, for instance, in \cite[Section 1.2]{MR4578639} and \cite[Lemma 1.11]{MR4745885}.
+First, we introduce the separatedness property for inertia subgroups of $\Delta_{\mathcal{X}/\mathcal{O}_{K,S}}^{\mathbb{L}}$.
+This separatedness property is classical; see, for instance, \cite[Section~2]{MR1072981} and \cite[Lemma~1.3.7]{MR2059759}.